undergrad-partner-school

 Student Services

-Washington & Jefferson College provides a number of services vital for a pleasant and secure life on campus.
+At Washington & Jefferson College, there are many amenities required for a pleasant and safe life on campus.

-There are 24-hour emergency phone and alarm devices.
-The dormitory entrances are electronically operated.
-There is a security patrol that operates 24 hours a day.
+There are phone and alarm devices that can be accessed 24/7 for emergency situations.
+There are electronically operated dormitory entrances.
+There is a round-the-clock security patrol.
 The late-night transport/escort service is available.

 Career Services